 Let’s take a look at a few of these specific abuses:

 Multitudes of marriages were torn apart due to the Divorce and Remarriage doctrine (1934 to 1974).
 Couples that had been married previously were told that in order to be baptized, they had to both separate.
 These people were forced to live out the rest of their lives without a mate, including having their children separated from their parents.
 Many were close to suicide because of desperation and hopelessness.
-Yet when HWA wanted to marry a divorcee, he changed the D&R ruling and said he had received “new truth.”2 That’s abuse!
+[For a horrific story, read: Home-breaking – Armstrong Style by Al Corrozzo] Yet when HWA wanted to marry a divorcee, he changed the D&R ruling and said he had received “new truth.”2 That’s abuse!

 Members were instructed to cut off with family members that gave trouble, or who had left the “true church.”
 Relationships with “unconverted” spouses, relatives, friends, and children were seriously hindered or broken.
 That’s abuse!